 Drawing from his early education, the chef also pickles, cans, and makes preserves from the produce that cannot be used immediately, saving it for a later date and for new creations.
 His favorite old southern preservation techniques include lactobacillus fermentation and making vinegar using his grandmother’s 40 year old vinegar as the base.Â Brock pulls from his memory of ingredients and their flavor profiles to create the menus at McCradyâ€™s and Husk depending on what is delivered to the kitchen.
 Itâ€™s a modern approach to cooking that comes from a pure appreciation of the food itself.
 The results are constantly changing offerings for diners that always surprise. â€śWe emphasize the importance of the food from our local regions and constantly refine our cooking processes to best honor our relationships with the farmers, artisans and fishermen that provide us with their amazing products,â€ť he says.

 In October 2014, Brock opened a third restaurant in Charleston, Minero, inspired by the flavors and culture of Mexico.
 At Minero, Brock features his version of the dishes he loves to eat in a casual, lively environment.
-A second Minero will open in Atlanta in October 2015 at Ponce City Market.
+A second Minero opened in October 2015 at Ponce City Market in Atlanta.

 Brockâ€™s abilities have resulted in a number of awards and accolades, both locally and nationally.
 In 2008 and 2009 he was a finalist for the James Beard â€śRising Star Chefâ€ť award and in 2010 he took home the James Beard award for â€śBest Chef Southeastâ€ť.Â Most recently, he was a finalist for the James Beard â€śOutstanding Chefâ€ť award for 2013, 2014, and 2015.
 He appeared on â€śIron Chef Americaâ€ť in December 2010, taking on Michael Symon in â€śBattle Pork Fatâ€ť, and in September 2011 Bon AppĂ©tit magazine named Husk â€śBest New Restaurant in Americaâ€ť.Â Later that year, Brock joined an exclusive group of chefs from around the world in Japan to take part in the prestigious Cook It Raw, an event he went on to host two years later in Charleston.
 In the fall of 2013, Brock hosted season two of Anthony Bourdainâ€™s â€śThe Mind of a Chefâ€ť on PBS.Â In February 2014, GQ named Husk Nashville one of the 12 Most Outstanding Restaurants of the year.
 Esquire included Husk Nashville in its â€śBest New Restaurants in Americaâ€ť in October 2014.Â His first cookbook, Heritage (Artisan Books), was released in October 2014, and is a New York Times bestseller and recipient of the 2015 James Beard Foundation Book Award for â€śAmerican Cookingâ€ť.
 Brock divides his time between Charleston and Nashville.